Munkkeli/tuomas.id/src/index.md

 ### Contact me

-You can send me a message on any of the social platforms, or contact me directly by sending an email to _tuomas(at)munkkeli(dot)io_
+You can send me a message on any of the social platforms, or contact me directly by sending an email to _me(at)tuomas(dot)id_

 1. [GitHub](https://github.com/Munkkeli)
 2. [LinkedIn](https://www.linkedin.com/in/munkkeli)